Calrissian97/MSH3JS/README.md

 ![App Logo](https://calrissian97.github.io/MSH3JS/android-chrome-192x192.png)
 # MSH3JS - 3D Model Viewer
 MSH3JS is a feature-rich 3D model viewer built with **three.js** r151, specifically designed to render `.msh` files used by Pandemic Studios for their Star Wars Battlefront games as an intermediate mesh format.
-It supports all in-game material rendertypes, skeletal animations, and can be run as a standalone web application in any modern browser supporting webGL or a Windows (7+) desktop application via Tauri 2.0.
+It supports all in-game material rendertypes, skeletal animations, and can be run as a standalone web application in any modern browser supporting webGL or as a Windows (7+) desktop application or Linux AppImage via Tauri 2.0.

 ## 🚀 Live Webapp
-Check out the live version here: **[calrissian97.github.io/MSH3JS/](https://calrissian97.github.io/MSH3JS/)**
+Check out the live version here: **[calrissian97.github.io/MSH3JS/](https://calrissian97.github.io/MSH3JS/)** This mobile-friendly version requires at least webGL1 hardware and browser support, and lacks features of the Tauri release due to browser restrictions.
+Features you'll be missing are: Auto-uploading of required textures, .option files, cloth ODFs for cloth simulation parameters, and transparent windows.
+All other features are preserved!

 ## 💾 Desktop Application
 Binaries for the Windows desktop application can be found in the **[Releases](https://github.com/Calrissian97/MSH3JS/releases)** section of this repository, available as portable executables or installers for arm64 and x64 architectures.